pl712/Very-Simple-ETH-Predictor/README.md

-# Very-Simple-ETH-Prediction-Bot
+# ETH Price Prediction Bot | TensorFlow 2.0 & LSTM-based

-A very simple ETH price predictor based on LSTMs using TensorFlow 2.0
+A very simple ETH price predictor based on LSTMs using TensorFlow 2.0.

+I'm using it to (try to) regain my bygone ML skills.